henni0208/henni0208/README.md

 - HTML & PHP & CSS
 - SQL

-I work closely with hardware and robots.
+I work closely with hardware, particularly microcontrollers, and have extensive experience in robotics, including ABB robots, custom-built robots, and most recently, a bit with ROS 2.